olegolt/PAF_reanalysis/README.md

 ## Two main concerns about the results reported in the paper

-As outlined in the letter we found two critical methodological issues:
+As outlined in the letter, we found two critical methodological issues:

 1. The reported AUC of 1 for the validation set is not based on a true validation set and, addtionally, results from using a fixed random seed (=23), which led to an extremely unrepresentative AUC estimate.